FrizzyDev/PoeDDSExtractor/README.md

 If anyone has ideas, fixes, or recommendations, I am always all ears and appreciate it.
 I'd like to add that I am not a professional developer and I do this in my spare time as a hobby.
 I do not promise there isn't any questionable code in the library, especially since I've asked myself WTF? why did I do that? multiple times already, but such is life, as is learning.

+I would like to dig in and see if I can figure out how to decode the .dds format PoE uses straight from Java.
+That'll cut out texconv.exe and maybe speed up a portion of the library.
+[TwelveMonkeys](https://github.com/haraldk/TwelveMonkeys) supports multiple .dds formats except for the one PoE uses ( of course ).
+Maybe at some point I'll spend some time working towards adding a plugin.
+I'm also considering building a UI.